Gloryahead/bioinformatics-portfolio/README.md

-# bioinformatics-portfolio
-A professional portfolio showcasing robust computational pipelines and data analysis projects in Omics and machine learning.

 # Bioinformatics Portfolio

 Welcome!
 My name is **Michael Aderibigbe Arowosegbe**, and I am a 5th-year Ph.D. student in Pharmacology & Toxicology at the University of Arizona.